 Ingredients

-- Pork: Pork neck or pork shoulder work really well in this salad, as these cuts of pork are very tender and flavorful.
-Marinate the pork with a simple coat of oyster sauce and sprinkling of black pepper for a few minutes before grilling.
+- Pork: Pork neck or shoulder are tender and flavorful.
+Marinate with oyster sauce and black pepper before grilling.

-- Toasted Rice Powder: Toasted rice powder is made by toasting uncooked sticky rice until it's golden brown, then grinding it into a powder.
-It adds a great toasted flavor and crunchy texture to the salad.
+- Toasted Rice Powder: Toast uncooked sticky rice until it's golden brown, then grind into a powder.

-- Lime Juice: Lime juice adds tartness to this salad.
-Freshly-squeezed lime juice is best.
+- Lime Juice: Freshly-squeezed lime juice is best.

-- Fish Sauce: Fish sauce adds the salty component to the salad.
+- Fish Sauce: Adds the salty component to the salad.

 - Dried Chili Flakes: This recipe calls for ½ teaspoon of dried chili flakes, which will result in a medium level of spice.
-You can adjust the amount according to your spice tolerance.
+Adjust according to your preference.

-- Cilantro: You can use just the leaves of the cilantro plant, or coarsely chop the leaves and upper stems.
+- Cilantro: Use just the leaves of the cilantro plant, or coarsely chop the leaves and upper stems.

 - Sawtooth coriander (optional): Also known as culantro, this herb has a flavor that's similar to cilantro, but stronger.
-In Thai, it's known as pak chee farang (foreigner's cilantro).
-Chop it finely so that there are no sharp edges.
-If you can't find sawtooth coriander, it's fine to leave it out.
+Slice thinly to avoid sharp edges.

 - Lemongrass (optional): Some recipes for Nam Tok include lemongrass, and others do not.
 If you'd like to use it, slice the lemongrass very finely.